johannacarolinep/shop-register/README.md

 ##### Standard library imports:

 - [os](https://docs.python.org/3/library/os.html): was used to clear the terminal, to provide a better user experience.
-- [re](https://docs.python.org/3/library/re.html): was used to write regex expressions for validation of data formats
+- [re](https://docs.python.org/3/library/re.html): was used to write regex expressions for validation of data formats.
+- [sys](https://docs.python.org/3/library/sys.html): was used to call sys.exit() when quitting program.
 - [datetime](https://docs.python.org/3/library/datetime.html): was used to generate the current date, as well as for validation of inputted dates

 ##### Third-party imports: